Snowflake Salary Negotiation: How to Negotiate a Snowflake Job Offer

 Remember: these salary ranges are dependent on the role, its level, and even its location.
 So you’ll need to take all of these considerations into account to find the most accurate information.
 For example, you wouldn’t want to come to the table with data on a standard Snowflake software engineer salary if your offer was actually for a Snowflake senior security engineer salary.

 So where should you look for the best pay data?
 Sites like Glassdoor and PayScale can give you helpful insights into salaries and other compensation components at Snowflake.
-However, remember that the publicly recorded pay ranges you see on these sites may not reflect all compensation components correctly, especially given changes in compensation from year to year.
+However, remember that the publicly recorded pay ranges you see on these sites may not reflect all compensation components correctly, especially given changes in compensation from year to year (i.e., if you see data on Snowflake Levels fyi boasting high total comp it might be due to equity appreciation and not what they typically offer a new hire).
 Looking at data from multiple sites can help you compile the most accurate information.

 Once you’ve identified the compensation range for your specific role, we recommend that you shoot for the mid-to-top end of that range during your Snowflake job offer negotiation.
 You can download our Total Compensation Research Comparison Tool to help you with your Snowflake compensation research.